 It’s much simpler and less complicated.
 And also, it doesn’t sound nor looks phenomenal.
 It doesn’t include free money (loans) and a staff of 20 people to get you off the ground.
 It also doesn’t include online fame and motivational hashtags.

 You start small.
 You stay small for a long period of time.
 Often you feel tired and depressed.
 The slow progress, or the no progress in most of the cases, feels like you’re all alone in the world.
-Even if you talk with people who made it, the moment you sit down to write, or to do whatever you’re doing, feeling of anxiety will quickly quench the creative spark.
+Even if you talk with people who made it, the moment you sit down to write, or to do whatever you’re doing, the feeling of anxiety will quickly quench the creative spark.

 Only by doing so, you’ll slowly but surely climb.
 Rise above the uncertain mist and reach the success you were hoping for, and beyond.